Chancery Addresses Notification Requirement of Indemnification Provision

 I/Mx Information Management Solutions, Inc. v.
 Multiplan, Inc. and HMA Acquisition Corp., C.A.
 No. 7786-VCP (Del.
 Ch.
 Mar.
 27, 2014).

-Jill Agro of Eckert Seamans prepared this synopsis.
+An associate of Eckert Seamans prepared this synopsis.

 While framed in the context of an indemnification suit, the Court of Chancery’s decision in this matter came down to time-honored principles of contract interpretation.
 The contract at issue, a stock purchase agreement (SPA), provided that funds being held in escrow would be released to the plaintiff on July 29, 2012, unless the defendants, at that time, had a pending claim for indemnification.
 When the time came to release the funds, the parties had differing views as to whether the defendants had a valid claim for indemnification.